hailelagi/hailelagi.com/content/notes/fuse-fs.md

 What _really_ lurks in the world of disk IO? what is at the core? how do abstractions like [google's cloud-storage fuse](https://cloud.google.com/storage/docs/cloud-storage-fuse/overview) come to be?

-Why a filesystem in the first place?
-It seems like **a fundamental abstraction**, an idea pervasive to any computer, it's important to appreciate it's an _invention_.
+Why a filesystem?
+It seems like **a fundamental abstraction**, an idea so pervasive to any computer, it's important to appreciate it's an _invention_.
 What do sophisticated filesystems old and new alike, say **zfs**[^1], **xfs**[^2], **ffs**[^3] really do? why are there so many? what are the _key ideas and design tradeoffs?_ what are the _workloads?_ Like all abstractions we begin not by looking at the implementation we look at the _interfaces_.

 ## Physical Layer
-At the bottom, there must exist some _physical media_ which will hold these bits and bytes we conveniently call a block.
+At the bottom, there must exist some _physical media_ which will hold data we conveniently call a 'block'.
 It could be an HDD, SSD, [tape](https://aws.amazon.com/storagegateway/vtl/) or something else, [what interface does this physical media present?](https://pages.cs.wisc.edu/~remzi/OSTEP/file-devices.pdf) It's exposed over many _protocols_.

 ![simplified sketch of file system layering](/sketch_fs.svg)

 <p class="subtext" style="font-size: 0.8em; color: #666;"> An important theme here is the _compositional_ almost recursive nature of storage interfaces, this comes up again and again and again. :) </p>

-An HDD exposes a "flat" address space to read or write, the smallest atomic unit is a sector (e.g 512-byte block) and flash based SSDs expose a unit called a "page" which we can read or write higher level "chunks" [†1] above which are the intricacies of [_drivers_](https://lwn.net/Kernel/LDD3/) (let's assume that part exists) and then the somewhat generic block interfaces:

-Filesystems are software, there are quite a few layers to experiment with, what we need is a block device abstraction, but which one? a few options:
+A hard disk drive exposes a "flat" address space to read or write, the smallest atomic unit is a sector (e.g 512-byte block) and flash based Solid State Drives expose a unit called a "page" to which we can issue read or write "commands" [†1] above which are the intricacies of [_drivers_](https://lwn.net/Kernel/LDD3/) (or if you're lucky EC2's generic NVMe interface or a protocol like NVMe express) and then many generic block interfaces, there are quite a few layers to experiment with, what we need is a block device abstraction, but which one? a few options:
 1. [the (deprecated?) kernel block interface](https://linux-kernel-labs.github.io/refs/heads/master/labs/block_device_drivers.html#overview)
 2. [ublk](https://spdk.io/doc/ublk.html)
 3. [libvirt](https://libvirt.org/storage.html)